SchoemanClaudia/D20Bingo/README.md

 ![Lighthouse score for mobile](assets/images/lighthouse-score.webp)

-- Tested colour contrast and its affect on different visual impairments via [WhoCanUse.com](https://www.whocanuse.com/)
+- Tested colour contrast and its effect on different visual impairments via [WhoCanUse.com](https://www.whocanuse.com/)

 ![Who Can Use](assets/images/whocanuse1.webp) ![Who Can Use](assets/images/whocanuse2.webp)